MCherifiOSS/meta-crosswalk-embedded/README.md

   ```

-You had no conf/local.conf file.
-A configuration file has therefore been
+You had no conf/local.conf file so a configuration file has therefore been
-created for you with some default values but we need still to add the
+created for you with some default values, but we need still to add the
-meta-cross and meta-lakebodom layers in conf/bblayers.conf:
+meta-cross and meta-lakebodom layers in conf/bblayers.conf - mind to change
+the lines below with the **full path of the directory your are cloning the
+repos** (in our case it was /media/yocto/) :

   ```
 BBLAYERS ?= " \